Updated February 4, 2021

-First, she did not have COVID.
-Erika took three separate COVID tests, all were negative.
+First, it is extremely unlikely that she had COVID.
+We can’t be 100% certain but Erika took three separate COVID tests, all were negative.
 I took COVID tests at that time too, also negative.
 Out of curiosity, I took a COVID antibody test to see if I’d ever been exposed to coronavirus, but that also came back negative.

-The short answer is that Erika had undiagnosed Non-Hodgkins Lymphoma.
-That is a cancer in the lymph nodes and bone marrow.
+The short answer is that Erika had a long-term, undiagnosed Non-Hodgkins Lymphoma (small b-cell).
+That is a cancer affecting the lymph nodes and bone marrow.
 She never had any obvious signs, we never knew it or saw it coming, and the first time it was ever mentioned was when she was in the hospital.
 Here’s what happened.

 In August, Erika began having drenching night sweats and body aches.
 We had no idea why, as other than this, everything seemed fine, but it turns out, those are a symptom of lymphoma.
 She spent the summer on her bike (as you might have seen with her twitter photos here, here, here, here, here and here) training to ride yet another century.
 Yeah, that’s 100 miles all in one day.
 So she was on her bike a lot and in great shape.
 The last time she went for a ride was on Saturday, September 19th.
 She’d had the beginning of what seemed like a cold and the next day, she needed to rest and stayed in bed all day.
 All week, she had symptoms of a cold or what seemed like COVID symptoms, and was getting dehydrated.
 By Friday night, we felt she needed to go to the hospital.
 We went and she stayed for a few hours and was sent home as everything seemed ok.